J-PAL/stata_PII_scan/README.md

 * **samples(10)** writes 10 samples of the data to the output file instead of the default 5

 ## Output
 The program saves *pii_stata_output.xlsx* to the working directory.
-The columns of these worksheet are:
+The columns of this worksheet are:
 * **file**: Path of the .dta file
 * **var**: Variable name
 * **varlabel**: Variable label